Selling A Water-damaged House In Tennessee's [market_city]

 How to Sell a Water-Damaged House in Tennessee Chattanooga

-Yes, you can sell a house with water damage in Tennessee but it takes the right approach.
-Being upfront about the condition of the property is key, as is understanding how the local market responds to homes that need some work.
+Yes, you can sell a house with water damage in Tennessee, but it takes the right approach.
+Being upfront about the property’s condition is key, as is understanding how the local market responds to homes needing work.

-Get a professional to look at it first to see how bad the damage is.
-You can then set the right price for the house and give potential buyers a full picture.
+Get a professional to look at it first to determine the extent of the damage.
+Then, you can set the right price for the house and give potential buyers a full picture.
 Fixing small things that don’t cost much can make a big difference in how the house looks.

-Make sure to highlight what’s great about the property whether that’s the location, lot size, or unique features.
-You might also consider offering buyer incentives like covering closing costs or giving a repair credit to help sweeten the deal.
+Highlight the property’s location, lot size, or unique features.
+Consider offering buyer incentives like covering closing costs or giving a repair credit to sweeten the deal.

-Don’t do it by yourself either.
-A local real estate professional with a lot of knowledge can help you market the house well and get through the process.
-If you know what to do, you can still make money when you sell a home that has been damaged by water.
+Please don’t do it by yourself either.
+A local real estate professional with much knowledge can help you market the house well and get through the process.
+If you know what to do, you can still make money selling a water-damaged home.

 Are Sellers Liable for Repairs After Closing?

-In Tennessee, once the deal is closed, sellers generally aren’t responsible for repairs as long as they’ve been honest about the property’s condition.
+In Tennessee, sellers are generally not responsible for repairs once the deal is closed as long as they have been honest about the property’s condition.

 By law, sellers must disclose any known issues, including water damage, using a property disclosure form.
-If you leave something out or fail to disclose damage, you could face legal trouble even after the sale is complete.
+If you leave something out or fail to disclose damage, you could face legal trouble even after the sale.

-Liability can also come into play if you promised to make certain repairs in the contract and didn’t follow through, or if there was intentional misrepresentation.
+Liability can also arise if you promised to make certain repairs in the contract, didn’t follow through, or intentionally misrepresented.

 What Happens If You Don’t Disclose Water Damage?